How and where to bet on Dolidze vs. Hernandez for UFC Fight Night

 Betting on UFC Fight Night

-In addition to being a -345 money-line favorite, Anthony Hernandez is a -5.5 (-195) point favorite over Roman Dolidze with the Over 3.5 rounds listed at -130.
-Dolidze has knocked out 53% of his opponents while Hernandez has forced 57% of his combatants into submission.
-With an average fight time of 12:24, Dolidze is in the ring nearly three minutes longer on average than Hernandez.
+As well as being a -258 money-line favorite, Khamzat Chimaev is a -800 favorite to win via submission, with the over 3.5 rounds listed at +145.
+Du Plessis is coming off a successful title defense and has won nine fights by TKO/KO.
+His average fight time is 12:21, while Chimaev's average fight time is seven minutes lower at 5:01.

-The lead-up fight to the main event is a lightweight bout between Steve Erceg of Australia and Ode' Osbourne of Jamaica.
-Erceg (12-4) is a -575 favorite, while Osbourne (13-8) is a +425 underdog.
-Despite being a large favorite in this bantamweight bout, the Australian enters off three straight losses dating back to May 2024.
+The lead-up to the main event is Lerone Murphy of England and Aaron Pico of the United States battling in a featherweight bout.
+Pico (13-4) is a -175 favorite, while Murphy (16-0-1) is a +145 underdog.
+Despite being an underdog, Murphy won four straight fights with a unanimous decision.

-The biggest favorite on the entire UFC Fight Night card is Elijah Smith (-800) over Toshiomi Kazama (+550) in a bantamweight fight in the prelims.
-The entire card consists of 12 bouts, six on both the main card and the undercard.
+The biggest favorite on the entire UFC Fight Night card is Baisangur Susurkaev (-850) over Eric Nolan (+550) in a middleweight fight in the prelims.
+The entire card consists of 12 bouts, with five of them on the main card.
 Bet UFC at DraftKings and get $200 in bonus bets instantly + over $200 off NFL Sunday Ticket:

 Responsible gaming